How the Pillars of Health can help keep you on track throughout the year!

 3. PROPER NUTRITION

 Many people go into the new year with a pledge to start a new diet or to eat healthier in order to lose the weight.
 In hopes of quickly losing the weight, some may go on restrictive diets that limit certain foods, calories and essential nutrients.
 While most will lose the weight initially, it only results in weight regained.
 The challenge with ‘dieting’ (or fad dieting if you will) and severe calorie restriction is that it is not sustainable and can lead to deprivation – both mentally and physically.
 As a result, hunger and food cravings can be triggered, leading to binge eating.
 Not to mention it slows your metabolism and reduces lean muscle mass.
 A healthy and sustainable diet would be one that limits processed foods (ie. frozen dinners, breakfast cereals, processed meats) and provides nourishment in the form of vitamins and minerals from whole foods.
 Focus on whole foods that include a variety of fruits, vegetables, whole grains, nuts,seeds, lean protein and healthy fats.
-Ultimately, when you eat more whole foods, you don’t need to worry so much about labels and calorie counting.
+You may also take a weight loss supplement like Liv Pure to help improve your liver function and its ability to burn body fat.
+You can read Geeks Health liv pure scam review if you would like to learn more about this weight loss supplement.

 TIP: Incorporate the 80:20 rule